-Janet Napolitano is the president of the University of California (UC), the nation’s largest public research university, which consists of ten campuses, five medical centers, three affiliated national laboratories, and a statewide agriculture and natural resources program.
-She is the twentieth to hold the position.
-President Napolitano has launched initiatives to achieve financial stability for the university, achieve carbon neutrality across the UC system by 2025, accelerate the translation of UC research into products and services, focus UC resources on global food security, and create a system-wide program with Mexico.
-In 2014, she was appointed a tenured faculty member of UC Berkeley’s Goldman School of Public Policy.
+Janet Napolitano is a professor of public policy at the Goldman School of Public Policy at the University of California, Berkeley.
+From 2013 to 2020, she served as president of the University of California (UC), the nation’s largest public research university, which consists of ten campuses, five medical centers, three affiliated national laboratories, and a statewide agriculture and natural resources program.
+As UC president, she launched initiatives to achieve financial stability for the university, achieve carbon neutrality across the UC system by 2025, accelerate the translation of UC research into products and services, focus UC resources on global food security, and create a system-wide program with Mexico.

 Napolitano is the author of the book How Safe Are We?: Homeland Security Since 9/11.
 In 2015 she was elected to the American Academy of Arts and Sciences.
 She earned her BS in political science from Santa Clara University and her JD from the University of Virginia.